DOS Days

 FCC ID: LWHA151A00, NCXY510

-This same card was manufactured by different companies including Addonics, Labway, Genius, UMax and Aopen, although the Yamaha reference design got the CD-ROM header and few extras over this.
+This same card was manufactured by different companies including Addonics, Labway, Genius, UMax, Bannsan and Aopen, although the Yamaha reference design got the CD-ROM header and few extras over this.
 It's apparently quite a loud (volume, not signal noise!) card even after reducing the volume via "mixerset.exe".
 Wavetable output can exhibit clipping even after reducing the volume to the lowest settings.
 Compared to SB Pro 2 or Terratec 16/96, the output of this card is much clearer.

 Some versions of the A151-A00 came with the AdMOS QDSP QS1000 wavetable chip and QS1001 sample ROM chip.
 See more images below.